Masters in Ecology, Evolution & Conservation (MSc and MRes)

 Students will work within a world-class research environment, attend seminars by leading international researchers and be trained in state-of-the-art research techniques.
 We can offer accommodation on site in reasonably priced single rooms and a limited number of shared flats.

 How to apply

-All applications to the program are online through the Imperial College Embark application site.
+All applications to the program are online through the Imperial College London application site.
 You should read the application instructions carefully before submitting your application.
 If you are applying from overseas, please take note of any English requirements and the country by country guidance on which degree grades are considered equivalent to a UK second class honours.

 If you have any questions about your application or about the course, please don't hesitate to email the applications administrator David Orme or the course administrator Clara Scott and they will either directly answer your query or pass it on to the relevant person(s).